 Hi there, Welcome to my website!
-I am a medical military historian and historical suicidologist and I specialise in British military history over the last three centuries.
+I am a medical military and suicide historian and I specialise in British military history over the last three centuries.
 I am currently researching the history of British Military Suicide from 1850-2018 with the aim to work with various organisations on ways to prevent future suicides as well as...
 Continue Reading →

 As part of my career in academia and professional services I have also developed and managed a significant amount of digital content including teaching support, bespoke online courses, audio and podcast editing, digital marking materials, and social media engagement.
 Much of this is available throughout my website and on my company website http://www.sceconsultants.co.uk.
 Below you...
 Continue Reading →

 The impact of tearing up my application, ... ahem er Robot Heart!Photo by burak kostak on Pexels.com Another day, another disappointment as some declines came in for roles I had applied for.
 WAIT!
 Before you run away, this is not a self-pitying post I promise, actually: it's a thank you.
 Now while two of them...
 Continue Reading →

 For Remembrance day 2020 I was lucky to have the option to write an article for conversation to coincide with my new book: War Bodies.
 The link to article is here.

 Meet me, Dr Simon Walker, and my dog Pupfessor Pond as we discuss my new book. https://videopress.com/v/hgZU8OPR?preloadContent=metadata You can purchase the book here or click on the book below. https://www.bloomsbury.com/uk/physical-control-transformation-and-damage-in-the-first-world-war-9781350123298/ Launch Event: Click here for launch event page Due to Covid and Lockdown, I wont be able to have a public launch event yet, however, I...
 Continue Reading →